-As at 16 January 2019, the Company's shares were partially allotted to other individuals.
-Following this transfer, Petramay Attard Cortis, Eman Cortis and Joelle Cortis each hold 13,890 shares, whereas Jeanelle Bonello Cortis, Claudia Borg, Alexia Camilleri Cortis, Tiziana Cortis, Adriana Cutajar and Crystielle Farrugia each hold 20,833 shares.
+On the basis of the information available to the Company as at 31 December 2019, Petramay Attard Cortis, Eman Cortis and Joelle Cortis each hold 13,890 shares, whereas Jeanelle Bonello Cortis, Claudia Borg, Alexia Camilleri Cortis, Tiziana Cortis, Adriana Cutajar and Crystielle Farrugia each hold 20,833 shares.
 The cumulative shares of these aforementioned shareholders are equivalent to 67% of the company's issued share capital.
 The remaining 33% is also held by members of the Cortis family in individual portions of less than 5%.